 Vet Minute: Why Do Dogs Chew Their Legs

-Why do dogs chew on their legs and how can you make them stop?
-In this Vet Minute, Dr. Marty Greer, Revival's Director of Veterinary Services, talks about dogs chewing or gnawing on their legs.
+Why do dogs chew their legs and how can you make them stop?
+In this Vet Minute, Dr. Marty Greer, Revival's Director of Veterinary Services, talks about dogs leg chewing.

-Video TranscriptHow do I stop my dog from chewing on his leg?
-Hi, I'm Dr. Marty Greer, Director of Veterinary Services at Revival Animal Health.
-Dogs chewing on their feet and legs is often a sign of allergies.
-In puppies, it may be a sign of skin mites.
-The best way to stop your dog from doing this is to meet with your veterinarian to determine the cause.
+Why Does My Dog Chew on His Leg?How do I stop my dog from chewing on his leg?
+A dog chewing on his feet and legs is often a sign of allergies.
+A puppy biting paws and legs, it may be a sign of skin mites.
+If your dog keeps chewing leg, the best way to stop your dog from doing this is to meet with your veterinarian to determine the cause.
 In addition, limiting exposure to known allergens or washing your dog's feet before bedtime can reduce their discomfort.
-If this is insufficient to help your dog's comfort, see your veterinarian and speak to them about corticosteroids, Apoquel or Atopica.
-If you don't put an end to this habit, it can lead to bacterial or yeast infections of their skin.
+If this is insufficient to help your dog's comfort, see your veterinarian and speak to them about corticosteroids, such as Apoquel for dogs.
+If you don't put an end to this habit of dog leg chewing, it can lead to bacterial or yeast infections of their skin.
 Mites can be diagnosed in puppies and adult dogs with a test called a skin scraping your veterinarian can perform.
 Successful treatment with miticides can be prescribed.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.